emqx/eip/active/0033-agent-registry.md

   `a2a-recipient-agent-id` (request) or `a2a-responder-agent-id` (response).
-- **Payload format**: Default payloads SHOULD follow JSON-RPC 2.0 with `Content Type = application/json` and `Payload Format Indicator = 1` unless an optional profile (for example `ubsp-v1` or binary artifact mode) requires a different content type or payload indicator.
+- **Payload format**: Default payloads SHOULD follow JSON-RPC 2.0 with `Content Type = application/json` and `Payload Format Indicator = 1` unless an optional mode (for example `ubsp-v1` or binary artifact mode) requires a different content type or payload indicator.

 #### 6. CLI Management